 G. Demonstration project applications shall be accepted by the permitting division for three years from the effective date of this ordinance.
 Complete applications submitted before the end of the three years shall be reviewed and decided on by the permitting division.

-H. Starting one year after the effective date of this ordinance, and each year for four years thereafter, the executive shall prepare and transmit to the council preliminary evaluations of remote tasting room demonstration project A. These preliminary evaluation reports shall include:
+H. Starting one year after the effective date of this ordinance, and each year for four years thereafter, the executive shall prepare preliminary evaluations of remote tasting room demonstration project A. The executive shall post these preliminary evaluation reports to the department of local services, permitting division, website, and provide electronic notice of the posting to the clerk of the council, who shall retain the original email and provide an electronic copy to all councilmembers, the council chief of staff and the lead staff for the local services, regional roads and bridges committee or its successor.
+These preliminary evaluation reports shall include:

-1. A list of remote tasting room demonstration project applications submitted, reviewed and decided;
+1. A list of remote tasting room demonstration project applications submitted, reviewed and decided, including the date of original submittal, date of complete application and date and type of final decision whether approved or denied; and

-2. Comments received from neighboring residents, including code complaints, if any, related to the applications received and approved or the demonstration project;
+2. A list of code compliance complaints under Title 23, if any, related to the applications received and approved or the demonstration project that were opened or initiated in the prior year, and their current status.

-3. Comments received from neighboring cities and community service areas;

-4. Comments received from project applicants attempting to utilize the demonstration project, including the application and review process, and the criteria for approving remote tasting rooms;

-5. Comments received from customers of the project applicants' businesses;

-6. A description of known interactions or relationships between projects approved under the demonstration project and nearby agricultural users and lands, such as additional exposure for local agricultural products;

-7. An inventory of remaining parcels or properties available for development under the demonstration project; and

-8. Any known recommended code changes that would further the purposes of the demonstration project.

-I.Within ninety days of five years after the effective date of this ordinance, the permitting division shall prepare a draft final report and proposed permanent code changes that includes the information compiled under subsection H. of this section, and include the following:
+I.1.
+Within ninety days of five years after the effective date of this ordinance, the permitting division shall prepare a draft final evaluation and proposed permanent code changes that includes the information compiled under subsection H. of this section, and an evaluation of whether the purposes under subsection A. of this section have been fulfilled by the demonstration project.

-1. Evaluation of the parking requirements, including whether the parking ratios required in K.C.C. chapter 21A.18 for production facilities and for remote tasting rooms provide sufficient, but not excessive, parking;

-2. Description of the industry standards for tasting room hours for wineries, breweries and distilleries; evaluation of the tasting room hours allowed under the demonstration project, and the benefits or negative impacts of these hours relative to the purposes of the demonstration project;

-3. Outreach to those projects approved through the demonstration project, with requested information to include, at a minimum:

-a. when they were approved by the permitting division;

-b. when they opened subsequent to that approval;

-c. whether they are still operating at the time of the final report; and

-d. any recommendations on final regulations;

-4. Evaluation of the permit review timelines for the demonstration project applications; and

-5. A recommendation on permanent code changes, or further demonstration project requirements, regarding remote tasting rooms.
+2. The draft final report required in subsection J. of this section and proposed permanent code changes shall be done in conjunction with the efficacy evaluation and proposed code changes required by section 31 of this ordinance.

-J. The permitting division shall include a public comment period for the permitting division's draft evaluation described in subsection I. of this section.
+J. The permitting division shall include a public comment period for the permitting division's draft final evaluation described in subsection I. of this section.
 The public comment period shall last at least forty-five days beginning with the date of publication in the newspapers of record for the demonstration project areas identified in Attachment A to this ordinance.
 As part of the public comment period, the permitting division shall:

-1. Publish notice of the draft evaluation's availability in each newspaper of record, including locations where the draft evaluation is available;
+1. Publish notice of the draft final evaluation's availability in each newspaper of record, including locations where the draft final evaluation is available;

 2. Send notice and request for comment to the water districts for the demonstration project areas identified in Attachment A to this ordinance;